- Early diagnosis and treatment of wet macular degeneration can prevent vision loss.

 Wet AMD has no cure, but treatment can help slow its progression.
 Partial recovery of your vision may be possible if you start treatment early enough.

-Wet AMD results in loss of central vision if left untreated.
-Fortunately, there are treatments available to help slow and even prevent vision loss.
+Wet AMD results in loss of central vision if not treated.
+Treatments are available to help slow and even prevent vision loss.

-If you have wet AMD, vascular endothelial growth factor (VEGF) triggers the growth of abnormal blood vessels under your retina.
+If you have wet AMD, VEGF triggers the growth of abnormal blood vessels under your retina.
 When these vessels leak, you experience changes to your vision.

 Treatment of wet AMD is aimed at blocking VEGF to help reduce the growth of leaky vessels.